tazama-lf/rule-901/README.md

 # Rule 901 Documentation
 # Overview
 Rules are libraries that consist of a single functionality.
-They can be installed on the rule-executor, and the rule-executor is expected to change its identity to a rule installed.
+They can be installed on the rule-executer, and the rule-executer is expected to change its identity to a rule installed.
 This means you can only have one rule installed at a time on the rule-executer.Rules in the system has as small a purpose as possible and seeks to answer a single and very specific behavioural question about the transaction it is evaluation

 Please consider reading more about the rule-executor.
 If this is your first time learning about rules, you can follow this [link](https://github.com/frmscoe/rule-executer/blob/dev/README.md) for more information.